nationalarchives/dr2-ingest/docs/ingest.md

 For each asset, we first [check to see if it's already in the Preservation System](/scala/lambdas/ingest-find-existing-asset/).
 If it is, we add the `skipIngest` attribute to our DynamoDB table and ignore the asset when generating the OPEX package.
 We retain the asset within our DynamoDB table to allow us to reconcile the new ingest candidate against the existing ingested asset to ensure they are the same - we want to appear idempotent to clients.

 If the asset doesn't already exist within the Preservation System, we proceed to generate an unzipped [PAX](https://developers.preservica.com/documentation/preservation-asset-exchange-pax) and OPEX representation of it at the correct location within a single OPEX package for the whole batch, we write the OPEX package to our `staging` bucket.
 As our representation of an asset has fewer levels of hierarchy than the Preservation System's, we’ve hardcoded some duplication into this process to create the additional levels; each File within our package generates a CO with a single bitstream.
 The `id` of our files (which are UUIDs) become the titles of the CO entities as the Preservation System uses the bitstream filenames as the object keys in S3, which could expose sensitive data.
-We add descriptive metadata (title, desription, identifiers, etc.) as part of the OPEX representation, using the same logic applied in our [Upsert Lambda](/scala/lambdas/ingest-upsert-archive-folders/).
+We add descriptive metadata (title, description, identifiers, etc.) as part of the OPEX representation, using the same logic applied in our [Upsert Lambda](/scala/lambdas/ingest-upsert-archive-folders/).

 ### Folder OPEX Creation

 Once we’ve created our PAX packages and `.pax.opex` files, we can create our .opex files that describe each folder within our package.
-This step needs to happen **after** our Asset OPEX Creator has run as we need to include the filesize of these files within our folder .opex files.
+This step needs to happen **after** our Asset OPEX Creator has run, as we need to include the filesize of these files within our folder .opex files.

 Similar to our Asset OPEX Creator, this Lambda is run in a Map State, but this time passed the `id` of an ArchiveFolder or ContentFolder item within our DynamoDB table.
 Both types are processed in the same way, with the exception that ArchiveFolder adds the <opex:SourceID> element to the document with the value of the `name`, from our table; within the Preservation System this merges the new folder with the folder we created/found when the Upsert Lambda ran.